-Elizabeth knows that job creation and economic development is a top priority for the residents of the 5th District.
+Elizabeth was elected to Congress on November 6, 2012.
+She knows that job creation and economic development is a top priority for the residents of the 5th District.
 She’s committed to reinvigorating the district’s manufacturing tradition through investments in infrastructure, research and development, and job training.
 She is also a strong proponent of helping small businesses and promoting the green jobs of the future in the 5th District.

+Elizabeth also serves as Vice Chair for the House Gun Violence Prevention Task Force.
 As the Representative for Newtown, CT, Elizabeth believes it is critical for our country to address gun violence and make a strong commitment to keeping families safe.
-That means sensible gun policies - enhanced criminal background checks, a dedicated federal law to tackle gun trafficking, reinstatement of the federal assault weapons ban and placing a ban on high-capacity magazines - as well as making a firm and lasting commitment to mental health services.
-It has been made clear by law enforcement, first responders, mental health professionals, and community leaders in Newtown, across Connecticut, and around the country that Congress must take comprehensive action.
-Elizabeth has acted on her lifetime commitment to equality and fairness.
-As an attorney at Sidley Austin she authored Supreme Court briefs for medical providers to protect access to reproductive health services.
-In the state legislature she proudly voted for full marriage rights and benefits for gay couples.
+That means sensible gun policies – expanded criminal background checks on all commercial gun sales, stricter penalties for illegal gun trafficking and straw purchases, a ban on high-capacity magazines, and a firm and lasting commitment to mental health services.

+Elizabeth served in the Connecticut General Assembly (2009-2011) and the Cheshire Town Council (2005-2008), where she balanced the budget while providing property tax relief to seniors and ensuring strong funding for public schools.
+Elizabeth has also acted on her lifetime commitment to equality and fairness.
+As an attorney at Sidley Austin, she authored Supreme Court briefs for medical providers to protect access to reproductive health services.
+In the state legislature, she proudly voted for full marriage rights and benefits for gay couples.